 Kama Sutra Honey Dust was one of the first edible sensual products we tried, and we loved it.
 It is made from real honey, and is very sophisticated in both taste and packaging.
 They did create a lot of confusion when they expanded the line with flavors, and renamed the original Honey Dust as Sweet Honeysuckle.
 A quick look at the ingredients shows flavoring in all except the Sweet Honeysuckle, so despite the name change, that is the original Honey Dust that has been around for years.
 Calling it honeysuckle is inaccurate and confusing.
 By the way, we found an opened tin that had been sealed and stored away for years, and it was still pleasant tasting and smelling.

-The new flavors are Strawberry Dreams, Chocolate Caress, and Raspberry Kiss.
+The other flavors are Strawberry Dreams, Chocolate Caress, and Raspberry Kiss.
 They also have the scent you would expect.
 It is sweet, which comes from sodium saccharin.
 With flavorings or not, Honey Dust is a unique product that is well worth trying, with the exception of those who do not like honey.
 It is hypoallergenic, but those who have the very rare honey allergy should probably avoid it.
 In the many reviews I have read of it, I saw numerous reports from people who had bad reactions to body powders but none to the Honey Dust.

 Shunga’s Sweet Snow Sensual Body Powder is also made from edible ingredients, and also includes a feather applicator.
 It has aspartame for sweetness.
 They use corn starch plus an ingredient with the scary name of Aluminum starch octenyl-succinate.
 This is a modified food starch that has been well tested for cosmetic and edible use.
 I did some research, including reading the Final Report about it published in the International Journal of Toxicology, and found no reason to be concerned.
 There were a few sites with warnings about it, but they did not seem to be science based and cited no authority for their claims.